hjeti/vue-skeleton/README.md

 ## Preview Build

 It's also possible to preview a build.
 You can preview your build by running ```npm run preview``` after a build.
-Because of config differences between development and production it's possible that everything works in developement but not in a production build.
+Because of config differences between development and production it's possible that everything works in development but not in a production build.
-So it's good to test it on a regular basis to avoid suprises when you go live.
+So it's good to test it on a regular basis to avoid surprises when deploying to an environment.

 ## Modernizr

-Modernizr is buildin in vue-skeleton.
+Modernizr is built-in the vue-skeleton.
 You can add your feature-detects and options in ```.modernizrrc```.
-See https://github.com/Modernizr/Modernizr/blob/master/lib/config-all.json for all options and feature-detects.
+Reference the [Modernizr Configuration](https://github.com/Modernizr/Modernizr/blob/master/lib/config-all.json) for all options and feature-detects.

 ## Polyfills